albertjuhe/word2docbook/README.md

    <t:style word="Title" tag="title"/>
 </t:template>
 ```
 In this file you can find the rules conversions, for example if the docx document contains a heading 1 style, this is transformed to chapter.
-Tables, lists and inline elements (bold, underline, sub, sup, ...) are autodetected.
+Tables, lists and inline elements (bold, underline, sub, sup, links, ...) are autodetected.

+Its important to mark, in the docx, the title, headin1, heading2,..., because this marks are used to generate de XML docbook structure.

 ##Demo